Skip to content

 Champaner-Pavagadh Archaeological Park

 A historical city found in the 8th century by Vanraj Chavda, king of the Chavda Dynasty.
 There are 114 monuments in the area.
-If you come in a car, you might be able to visit most of them, such as Ek Minar Ki Masjid is tucked in the surrounding of forest.
+If you come in a car, you might be able to visit most of them, such as Ek Minar Ki Masjid, which is tucked in the surrounding of forest.

 Opposite of the main bus stop is the entrance to the park.
 Get a ticket from the park ticket office to begin your tour.
 Ruins of citadel walls and large arched entrance welcome you to the heritage site.
-Villagers fly through in motorcycle.
+Villagers fly through in a motorcycle.
 This takes you to the private mosque of the royal family, Saher-Ki-Masjid .

 Metal direction boards point to each heritage site along the way to Jami Masjid .
-This small village has three streets, see the cow begging for food standing outside villagers’ home.
-The extravagant relief mixed of Hindu and Islamic design and the great domes are most worthwhile to spend time walk around the mosque.
+This small village has three streets, see the cow begging for food standing outside the villagers’ home.
+The extravagant relief mixed of Hindu and Islamic design and the great domes are most worthwhile to spend time walking around the mosque.
 Against the landscape of the area, the green garden is well-maintained with lush green grass and pink flowers.
 You could pick a nice stop to rest and stare at the monument.

 There are several basic guesthouse in this village and in the main town.
 If you prefer to stay back and explore the history of architectures.